 Trick the senses.

 An ombre mirror, set at an angle into the wall, slowly fades to wall color, making the two blend together.
 Setting the mirror into the wall reveals the depth of materiality, and the angle catches the sunlight from the hallway window and directs it down into the room.
-I’ve noticed this effect of light often in Europe, where detailing of windows is more complex and effective.
+I’ve noticed this effect of light often in Europe, where the detailing of windows is more complex and compelling.